Mykol71/mscloudserver/msrepos/README.md

 msrepos
 -------

-- change backend url in updateos script per repo install.
+~ change backend url in updateos script per repo install.
+- configurable local or remote location for each msposserver service.
 -